Barabacha474/LocalTextDungeonMaster/README.md

 See configuration section at the top of the file.

-### 2. RawDataJSONLoader.py — Load a New Setting into the Database
+### 2. RawDataJSONLoader.py — Load a New Setting into new Database

 This script is used to preprocess and load raw setting data into the vector database.